 - Discuss with your family and friends what you are able to manage and then make a plan.
 List things you can do and things your loved ones can do, such as cooking, shopping or travel to appointments.
 Ask for and accept offers of help.

 - Talk to your treating team.
 They may be able to adjust your treatment timing so you can celebrate an occasion at a certain time.

 - If you are not able to attend the celebration, ask someone to take a video, or use Skype or Facetime so you can still be part of the festivities.

 - If gift giving is part of your celebrations, consider online shopping or gift vouchers for presents.
 This can save both time and energy.

-- During the holiday season, consider ‘Kris Kringle', this can also help save money if finances are stretched.
+- During the holiday season consider ‘Kris Kringle’.
+This can help save time and money.

 Be gentle with yourself